Claudia von Werlhof

-Claudia von Werlhof (born 17 May 1943 in Stahnsdorf) is a German sociologist and political scientist.
+Claudia von Werlhof (born 17 May 1943) is a German sociologist and political scientist.
 She held the first professorship for women's studies in Austria, based at the Institute for Political Science at the University of Innsbruck.

 Life

 After graduating from high school in Cologne in 1963, Werlhof studied economics and sociology in Cologne and Hamburg.
 In 1968, she received her Diplom in economics and sociology.
 From 1968 to 70, she was awarded a doctoral scholarship from the Friedrich-Ebert-Stiftung in El Salvador and Costa Rica.
 In 1974, she received her doctorate in sociology at the University of Cologne.
 In 1974/75 she was a lecturer at the Department of Social Sciences at the University of Frankfurt am Main.
 From 1977 to 79, she did research in Venezuela.

 From 1975 to 1986, Werlhof worked as a research assistant at the Faculty of Sociology at Bielefeld University with a focus on development policy, where she helped to establish the practice area Women and Third World together with Veronika Bennholdt-Thomsen (de).
 In 1984, Werlhof habilitated in political science at the University of Frankfurt with a thesis on the woman question and agriculture policy in the Third World.
 She was a lecturer and visiting professor at various universities in Germany and abroad.
 In 1988, she was appointed full professor of Austrian political studies with a special focus on women's studies at the Institute for Political Science of the Faculty of Social and Economic Sciences at the University of Innsbruck.
 This was the first professorship for women's studies in Austria.
 Werlhof retired in 2011.

 Claudia von Werlhof is the mother of a son.